Book reviews

 “Correspondent” magazine

-They say that a good writer is someone that can create an illusion of a daydream, construct another dimension, where the reader can become a hero or a villain, living through the pain and happiness as his own.
-Maryna Sokolyan has managed to do so in the “Balada dlia Kryvoji Vargy (The Ballade for the Crooked Varga)”, a modern fairytale for adults. […] Apart from usual components, such as a love triangle or rural primitive magic, there is also a half-detective, half-scientific story of two rival scientist plus psychoanalytic recollections of the main character, Lada, trying to make sense of her relations with her mother. […] Sokolyan tells her story very subjectively and that means, very accurately.
+They say a good writer can create the illusion of a daydream, constructing another dimension where the reader becomes the hero or the villain, experiencing pain and happiness as their own.
+Maryna Sokolyan has achieved this in Balada dlia Kryvoji Vargy (The Ballad for the Crooked Varga), a modern fairytale for adults.
+Beyond the usual elements, such as a love triangle and rural primitive magic, the story intertwines a half-detective, half-scientific narrative of two rival scientists, along with psychoanalytic recollections of the main character, Lada, who is trying to make sense of her relationship with her mother.
+Sokolyan tells her story in a highly subjective way, which makes it feel all the more accurate.

 “Druh chytacha” newspaper

-“A new book series of the respected Kyiv publishing house is named “Exceptis Excipiendis”, that, in translation from Latin means “everything except those that must be excluded” and offers “light reading that encourages thinking”.
-Thus, it must be the most scare good on the Ukrainian book market.
-A book of young Kyivite, born in Poltava, Maryna Sokolyan, meets the requirements in the most excellent way.
-Maryna Sokolyan’s novel is a serious claim for popular literature, as it is written lively and wittily, stylized after “lecture notes” taken by Irma Konyk… here you can even find conclusions and review by scientific adviser.
-And, most importantly – theme, examined in the novel – tackles the way in which deceit and mystification has become legitimate in the modern society and transformed from unethical methods and commonly condemned into regularly practiced and openly advocated.
-This theme is acutely topical both in political and philosophical context.”
+A new book series from the respected Kyiv publishing house is titled Exceptis Excipiendis, which, translated from Latin, means “everything except those that must be excluded.”
+It offers “light reading that encourages thought,” a rarity on the Ukrainian book market.
+Maryna Sokolyan’s novel, written by a young author from Kyiv who was born in Poltava, fits this description perfectly.
+Her novel makes a strong case for popular literature, as it is lively and witty, styled as “lecture notes” taken by Irma Konyk.
+There are even conclusions and a review by a scientific adviser.
+Most importantly, the novel examines how deceit and mystification have become legitimized in modern society, transforming from unethical and condemned methods into regularly practiced and openly advocated ones.
+This theme is highly relevant in both political and philosophical contexts.

 “The Lviv gazette” on the Kodlo (The Evil Breed) novel

-“The reader, seeking in this novel a point of reference, will be disoriented: the multi-layered text/reality will make this search futile, and any discovered constants will seem temporary and hazy.
+The reader searching for a point of reference in this novel will be disoriented.
+The multi-layered text and reality make such a search futile, and any constants discovered will seem temporary and hazy.
 Ethics?
-Ancient history!
+Ancient history.
 Irony?
-Overly cynical!
+Overly cynical.
 Research?
-Forged!
+Forged.
 References?
-Falsified!
-It is only reader that remains.
-Reader, who assembles the texts out of fragments of questioners, excerpts of lecture notes, author’s descriptions, scientific advisor’s review, list of references, epigraphs by Richelieu, Byron, Marquise de Sade, Marcel Prouste and others.
-This is not an “experimental study”, but a polyphonic novel, one of the most exciting and thrilling in modern Ukrainian literature.
-Exciting, because it brings together traits or a psychological and detective novel, historical study and youth series, mystification and a news report.
-Thrilling, as it tells us about infinity of manipulation, illusory truth, dark sides of human nature and constant mistakes that we make and that teach us nothing.”
+Falsified.
+Only the reader remains – the one who assembles the text from fragments of questionnaires, lecture notes, author descriptions, reviews by the scientific adviser, a list of references, and epigraphs from Richelieu, Byron, the Marquis de Sade, Marcel Proust, and others.
+This is not an “experimental study” but a polyphonic novel – one of the most exciting and thrilling works in modern Ukrainian literature.
+It excites because it blends the traits of a psychological and detective novel, historical study, youth series, mystification, and news report.
+It thrills because it explores the infinity of manipulation, the illusory nature of truth, the darker sides of human nature, and the constant mistakes we make but fail to learn from.

 “The telegraph” newspaper on the Kodlo (The Evil Breed) novel

-Anatolij Dnistrovyi, Preface to the “Tsurpalky (Splinters)” short story collection
+Anatolij Dnistrovyi, preface to the “Tsurpalky (Splinters)” short story collection

 Open all references in tabs: [1 – 8]